 Begin your journey to Watarrka National Park

 No Red Centre adventure is complete without a trip to Watarrka National Park and the magical sandstone formation of Kings Canyon, just 3 hours from Uluru.

 Stop over at Curtin Springs along the way to indulge in the authentic home-style meals on offer at the historic Bough Shed.
 The restaurant uses the station’s very own meat for a multitude of the delicious dishes.
 Walk the gardens and learn about the rich history of area and of the working cattle station.
 Take home some handmade Curtin Springs paper created from the native grasses as a unique and beautiful souvenir of Central Australia.

 Continuing along the Lasseter and Luritja highways, in just over 2 hours you’ll arrive at the ancient sandstone walls of Kings Canyon that tower 100m over a lush waterhole.
 Explore the valley floor and climb up to the rocky domes on the canyon rim.
 The gentle, shady Kings Creek Walk trail extends 2.6km along the valley floor to a viewing platform.
 Guided ranger walks and talks are run May–September.
 Stay to see the changing colours of the canyon at sunset.

 Spend the night in a desert resort

-At Kings Canyon Resort, just 7km from Watarrka National Park, choose accommodation ranging from motel-style rooms to campsites.
-There’s a service station and convenience store at the resort as well as bars and restaurants – splurge on the romantic Under a Desert Moon dinner, a six-course alfresco indulgence for two (available April–October).
+At Discovery Kings Canyon, just 7km from Watarrka National Park, choose accommodation ranging from motel-style rooms to campsites.
+There’s a service station and convenience store at the resort as well as bars and restaurants – splurge on the romantic Under a Desert Moon dinner, a 6-course alfresco indulgence for 2 (available April–October).